• Home |

 Recoil

 Compared to larger defense rounds, the 9mm produces relatively mild recoil.
 Because the 9mm’s recoil is easier to tame, shooters can make faster, more accurate follow-up shots.
-Since your life depends on good shot placement in a defensive shooting scenario, this is a major selling point for 9mm.
+Since your life depends on good shot placement during a defensive shooting scenario, this is a major selling point for 9mm.
+A 115-grain bullet traveling 1,150 fps from the barrel of a 1.5-pound 9mm pistol produces 5.2 foot-pounds of recoil energy.

 Power and Penetration

-When it comes to “stopping power,” 9mm is very ammo specific.
 Modern advancements in ammo technology have brought the terminal performance of the 9mm up to par with much larger cartridges.
-Today’s 9mm ammo shoots faster, hits harder, and expands larger than the 9mm ammo we were firing just a decade ago.
+Today’s 9mm bullet shoots faster, hits harder, and expands wider than the ones we were firing just a decade ago.

 When it comes to personal protection, some 9mm loads work better than others.
 For best results, choose expanding hollow points for your self-defense handgun.